Another relation among the neutrino mass-squared differences?: Conclusions

-Furthermore, there appears an expression that mirrors the structural form of the Koide formula~\cite{Koide:1982si,Koide:1982ax,Koide:1983qe}.
-It may be appealing to view this similarity as complementary, albeit indirect, support for the assumptions made.
-It should be noted that there have been various proposals to extend the Koide formula to neutrino masses~\cite{Koide:2006dn,Xing:2006vk,Li:2005rp,Cao:2012un,Rodejohann:2011jj,Gao:2015xnv}.
+Determining the absolute neutrino mass scale remains a central challenge in particle physics.
+Establishing precise mathematical connections among the neutrino masses could significantly facilitate this task and shed additional light on the underlying mass-generation mechanism.
+In this work, we have proposed an algebraic relation between the mass-squared differences in the form of a simple ratio that agrees closely with the central values of recent global fits of neutrino oscillation data.

-One could hypothesize that the emergence of the specific numbers on the right-hand sides of the presented relations, such as~$\sqrt{2}$ in~\eqref{eq:main_r}, reflects the quantization inherent in the underlying physics.
-These values typically arise from state normalization or specific mixing angles.
-Deriving these relations within a quantum theoretical approach would provide a rigorous foundation for the presented framework.
+Adopting this relation, a single splitting scale determines the entire mass-squared-difference spectrum.
+This raises the question of how many oscillation parameters are genuinely independent.
+Notably, assuming a vanishing lightest neutrino mass ($m_1=0$) directly reduces our ansatz to the elegant Fritzsch relation.
+The ansatz also yields an expression mirroring the structural form of the Koide formula~\cite{Koide:1982si,Koide:1982ax,Koide:1983qe}, complementing existing neutrino-mass extensions of the relation~\cite{Koide:2006dn,Xing:2006vk,Li:2005rp,Cao:2012un,Rodejohann:2011jj,Gao:2015xnv}.
+It further implies that the product $\Delta m^2_{21}\Delta m^2_{31}$ is fixed by the difference $\Delta m_{32}^2 = m_3^2 - m_2^2$, thereby constraining the allowed functional forms of $m_2$ and $m_3$.
+Throughout the analysis, we assumed normal ordering ($\Delta m^2_{31}>0$).
+An extension to inverted ordering would require a separately specified positive convention for the atmospheric splitting.

-The proposed ratio remains applicable even under slight deviations from~$\sqrt{2}$.
-Based on Table~\ref{tab:tab1} (rightmost column) as well as on~\eqref{eq:main_predict22}, the ratio is expected to be stable to at least two decimal places (being approximately~1.41).
-In these non-ideal scenarios, such a deviation can be treated as perturbation, justifying the use of~\eqref{eq:main_r} as an unperturbed equation.
-Notably, the values in Table~\ref{tab:tab1} approximate~$\sqrt{2}$ with a maximum relative error of~0.27\%, which represents very good agreement given the typical precision of neutrino oscillation experiments.
-At this point, it is worth noting that measuring an absolute zero mass in a neutrino experiment is impossible, as $m_{1}=0$ and $m_1\ll\sqrt{\Delta m^2_{21}}$ are, in practice, indistinguishable~\cite{Formaggio:2021nfz}.
-Therefore, the results derived here also hold for a vanishing $\nu_1$~mass, specifically when $m_1$ is on the order of the experimental uncertainty in $\sqrt{\Delta m^2_{21}}$.
+The appearance of specific numbers such as $\sqrt{2}$ in~\eqref{eq:main_r} may reflect more than a numerical coincidence, although no such interpretation is established here.
+Such factors can arise from state normalization conditions or geometric mixing structures.
+Deriving these relations within a quantum theoretical framework would provide a rigorous foundation for our phenomenological approach.